-Allows selecting the Layer of specific weather data to be displayed on the screen and to change date and time of the forecast preview.
+Allows selecting the layer of specific weather data to be displayed on the screen and to change date and time of the forecast preview.
 The following functions are available:

-- Panning: default usage of the cursor key is the normal panning function. - Zoom in/out: zoom in/out functions are allowed as usual by using [ZOOM IN]/[ZOOM OUT]. - Set of date and time: [DATE] (or [GOTO] for CP180/CP180i) to modify date and time values. - Layer selection: [LAYER] (or [MENU] for CP180/CP180i) to cycle of the weather layers. - Exit: [Exit] (or [CLR] for CP180/CP180i) to close the weather prediction page.
+- Panning: default usage of the cursor key is the normal panning function. - Zoom in/out: zoom in/out functions are allowed as usual by using [ZOOM IN]/[ZOOM OUT1. - Set of date and time: [GOTO] to modify date and time values. - Layer selection: [MENU] to cycle of the weather layers. - Exit: [CLR] to close the weather prediction page.